Jocool1231/MasksofPowerLegacyLocalization/README.md

 ## Formatting:
   - **$T** inserts the players's name into the scentence, this can be male or female depending on their current Toa.

-  - Style tags:
+Style tags:

+ - Styling tags are used to change the look of text.
+They tell the text system to use a different font / size / material for the encapsulated piece.
+Styling tags do not support line breaks inside them.

 	- Example:

       		This is regular text. < Key >This is white text</> This is regular text again.

+Variables:

   - Anything within **{}** curly brackets is replaced with a variable, these need to remain verbatim in the translation.